Sonubara/Sonubara/README.md

 - 👋 Hi, I’m @Sonubara
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning graphic design
+- 🌱 I’m currently learning css
 - 💞️ I’m looking to collaborate on project on web development
 - 📫 How to reach me barapatrehimanshu3@gmail.com